Shadrake v Attorney-General: Fair criticism

 The Court of Appeal stated that case law was ambiguous as to whether the concept of fair criticism was a separate defence or an issue of liability forming an integral part of the process of analysis.
 In elaboration, the Court undertook an extensive survey of the Commonwealth case law, treatises on the law of contempt, the reports of various law commissions and committees, and legislation.

-The Court of Appeal recognized that the approach adopted towards fair criticism has a practical implication on the evidential burden.
+The Court of Appeal recognised that the approach adopted towards fair criticism has a practical implication on the evidential burden.
 If fair criticism goes towards liability, the burden would be on the party alleging the contempt to prove beyond reasonable doubt that the statement is not fair criticism and poses a real risk of undermining public confidence in the administration of justice.
 Conversely, if fair criticism is a defence to an allegation of contempt, the burden would be on the alleged contemnor to show on a balance of probabilities that the statement amounts to fair criticism.

 Given the ambiguity in the legal sources and the policy decision involved, the Court took the view that Parliament would be in a better position to create a defence to contempt of court.
 Until Parliament did so, however, it was for the court to determine the operation of fair criticism at common law.
 On this point, the Court held that the concept of fair criticism should go towards liability.
-Due to the quasi-criminal nature of scandalizing contempt, the alleged contemnor should not be disadvantaged by having the evidential burden placed on him or her.
+Due to the quasi-criminal nature of scandalising contempt, the alleged contemnor should not be disadvantaged by having the evidential burden placed on him or her.
 The Court of Appeal concluded with a caveat that the approach adopted was only provisional in nature, since the characterisation of fair criticism was not fully canvassed before it.
 Chan has said that requiring the Prosecution to prove the absence of fair criticism is to be "commended for enhancing the protection of the alleged contemnor’s right of free speech".

-In approaching the concept of fair criticism going towards liability for contempt of court, the Court of Appeal held that the various non-exhaustive factors set out in Tan Liang Joo John were helpful in deciding whether the contemnor was liable for scandalizing contempt.
+In approaching the concept of fair criticism going towards liability for contempt of court, the Court of Appeal held that the various non-exhaustive factors set out in Tan Liang Joo John were helpful in deciding whether the contemnor was liable for scandalising contempt.
 These factors include: